-Those who may also benefit from this supplement are people with low carnitine values, such as the elderly, in which studies show that there is benefit, and vegetarians, who do not have a significant source of L-Carnitine.
+Those who may also benefit from this supplement are people with low carnitine values, such as the elderly, in which studies show that there is a benefit, and vegetarians, who do not have a significant source of dietary L-Carnitine.

-The typical approach of buying a box of ampoules, or a bottle of L-Carnitine, and taking for a few weeks, does not work.
+The typical approach of buying a box of ampoules, or a bottle of L-Carnitine, and taking it for a few weeks, does not work.

 Insulin seems to favor the absorption of L-Carnitine into the muscle, so it will be a good strategy to use this supplement in conjunction with a high carbohydrate meal.

 Oh, and use for at least 6 months!